sakura-internet/panel_color_widget/README.md

 ## Copyright and License

-Copyright 2015 CoNWeT Lab., Universidad Politecnica de Madrid
+Copyright (c) 2015-2017 CoNWeT Lab., Universidad Politecnica de Madrid Copyright (c) 2018 Future Internet Consulting and Development Solutions S.L.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at